 Model year 2017 marked the end of production for the Chrysler 200.

 In December 2017 Chrysler issued a recall on their Pacifica minivan due to a stalling defect.
-Specifically, these vehicles have been reported to stall while driving at speeds of up to 60 mph, and while sitting at idle.
+Specifically, the 2017 (and 2018) have been reported to stall while driving at speeds of up to 60 mph, and while sitting at idle.
 Stalling while driving is, of course, a grave safety risk requiring immediate repair work.

 In the case of a recall, the defect is typically brought to your attention by the dealership or manufacturer.
 A defective vehicle that can be classified as a lemon is not the same as a defective vehicle that has been recalled.
 Likewise, “recall repairs” (repairs initiated by the manufacturer) do NOT count as “repairs” under the Lemon Law.